gazoy/garethoyston.github.io/content/authors/admin/_index.md

 ## About Me

 Gareth John Oyston is a founder, engineer and educator.
 His interests include education, computing and general engineering.
-He founded International Physics Teacher and Crypto Trading School, to help educate masses, while developing/researching noval indicators/models/algorithms, and attempting to find new ways to innovate in the area of EdTech.
+He founded International Physics Teacher and Crypto Trading School to effectively help educate masses, while developing/researching noval indicators/models/algorithms, and attempting to find new ways to innovate in the area of EdTech.